 Wikipedia’s gender trouble is well documented.
-In a 2011 survey, the Wikimedia Foundation found that less than 10% of its contributors identify as female; more recent research points to 16% globally and 23% in the United States.
-Further, data analysis tools and computational linguistics studies have concluded that Wikipedia has fewer and less extensive articles on women and the existence of gender biases in biographical articles.
+In a 2011 survey, the Wikimedia Foundation found that less than 10% of its contributors identify as female; more recent research puts that number at 16% globally and 23% in the United States.
+Further, data analysis tools and computational linguistics studies have concluded that Wikipedia has fewer and less extensive articles on women; those same tools have shown gender biases in biographical articles.

 This is a problem.

-Because when women, non-binary, people of color, and Indigenous communities are not represented in the writing and editing on the tenth most visited site in the world, information of people like us, gets skewed and misrepresented.
+When cis and trans women, non-binary people, people of color, and Indigenous communities are not represented in the writing and editing on the tenth-most-visited site in the world, information about people like us gets skewed and misrepresented.
 The stories get mistold.
-We lose out on the real history.
+We lose out on real history.
 That’s why we’re here: to change it.

 From coffee shops and community centers to the largest museums and universities in the world, Art+Feminism leads a do-it-yourself and do-it-with-others campaign that teaches people of all gender identities and expressions to edit Wikipedia.
-Informed by critical pedagogy and intersectional feminist organizing principles, Art+Feminism creates training materials and step-by-step kits to support the realization of edit-a-thons.
-At these events, our growing global community, collectively create and update articles on Wikipedia, add images to Wikimedia Commons, expand WikiData entries, and more.
+Informed by critical pedagogy and intersectional feminist organizing principles, Art+Feminism mobilizes, trains and supports a growing global community that collectively creates and updates articles on Wikipedia, adds images to Wikimedia Commons, expands WikiData entries, and more.